Afryka, Łódź Voivodeship

 Afryka is a village in the administrative district of Gmina Żarnów, within Opoczno County, Łódź Voivodeship, in central Poland.
-It lies approximately 15 km north of Żarnów, 10 km west of Opoczno, and 65 km south-east of the regional capital Łódź.

 In the interwar period, it was administratively located in Gmina Machory in the Opoczno County in the Kielce Voivodeship of Poland.
 According to the 1921 census, Afryka had a population of 93, entirely Polish by nationality and Roman Catholic by confession.